 In Christianity it is the name of the Lord Jesus that makes the difference.
 He is the standard by which we measure life.
 It was never necessary for Jesus to recall anything he ever said.
 He never confessed any act of aberrance.
 His name stands for integrity, quality, perfection, and honesty.
 So whatever we do, it must be done in his name.

 “Do all”–nothing is exempt from this standard of action.
 God does not want us to treat anything as insignificant or without value.
 The smallest act has significance in the Christian life.
 Nothing is too small.
 Nothing is too ordinary.
 God does not want us to treat anything we do indifferently.

 Notice that Paul does not give a rule for every situation.
 He gives an overarching principle.
 He says simply that we measure every motive on the norm of the criterion of Christ.
 Whatever we do at work or home or play, if we do it with this standard, then it will have blessed eternal consequence.

 Jesus is the norm by which we measure the direction of our lives.

-Each one of us is responsible to live under the name of Christ.
+Each one of us is responsible for living under the name of Christ.
 There is no abridging this contract out to someone else.

 God wants us to do all things in the name of our Lord Jesus.
 My name stands for my person.
 Our name represents us.
-Jesus name represents him.
-Whether we wash dishes, sweep the floor, paint the house or do our job at work, we represent Jesus there.
-We need to make sure whatever we do it is worthy of his name.
+Jesus’ name represents him.
+Whether we wash dishes, sweep the floor, paint the house, or do our job at work, we represent Jesus there.
+We need to make sure whatever we do is worthy of his name.